How to (Un-) Quantum Mechanics: ``Canonical'' (Un-) Quantization

 \section{``Canonical'' (Un-) Quantization}

-We did not yet show how to obtain the so-called canonical quantization, i.e. why a spatial derivative represents the momentum operator and a time derivative an energy operator.
-This requires to use a second method to construct space-time, ``complementary'' to the one used in Sec.~\ref{sec_str}.
+We argued in Sec.~\ref{sec_SEQ} how to obtain the so-called ``canonical quantization'', i.e. why a spatial derivative represents the momentum operator and a time derivative an energy operator.
+It requires almost zero steps.

-Again this requires almost zero steps.
 We introduced the phase space density $\rho$ and the matrix of second moments $\Sigma$ of this density.
 It is nearby and well-known in the theory of probability distributions to use the Fourier transform to represent the moments of a distribution.
 In Sec.~\ref{sec_str} we introduced velocities (and hence space-coordinates by the option to integrate the velocity $\beta$ over time) by the eigenvalue equation.
 The Fourier transform is mathematically rigorous and directly yields the mechanics of waves.
-However it requires that the phase space density and the spinor are functions of energy and momentum.
+However it requires that the phase space density and the spinor are functions not of time and position but of energy and momentum: These are the constraint quantities and these are the quantities which characterize the physical state, while physics must always presume, from the very beginning, that the abolute time and the absolute position of some event are physically meaningless: space and time coordinates are always relative.
+Furthermore their scales can {\it de facto} only be derived from other, namely energy-related, scales: Even the classical electron radius refers to the mass (rest-energy) of the electron.
+If this would not be fixed, there wouldn't be a fixed radius either.